-Expanding further on students’ questions, the final discussion brought to the surfacreflections on the essential role of art, the repetitive nature of history that is “taught but not learned,” and the importance of upgrading - a key feature for works of art.
-The recent experience from implementing the ideas of the CARE project in the schools, evidenced how almost all students, as well as the teachers involved, came together, were motivated to discover, and gradually acquired the same strong “voices” with artistic substance, all the while adopting the first steps to create joint actions among VAE & ESD both within the school and their local community, e.g., in play areas.
+A key feature of the role of introducing works of art into the curriculum is expanding the scope of students’ questions, bringing to the surface reflections on the essential role of art, the repetitive nature of history that is “taught but not learned,” and of the importance of updating our knowledge.
+The recent experience from implementing the ideas of the CARE project in the schools demonstrated how almost all the students, as well as the teachers involved, came together, were motivated to discover, and gradually acquired the same strong “voices” with artistic substance, while also taking the first steps to e initiate projects incorporating VAE and ESD both within the school and in their local community, e.g., in play areas.

 Applying VAE or ESD does not, of course in any way devalue aesthetic pleasure, or diminish the opportunities students in an art class have to express themselves, or the possibilities students generally have in a general studies class have to sit back and scan the images in their school textbooks, or even the experiences students have to absorb images daily as they stroll the streets of their neighborhoods.
 More importantly, and worth considering, is that if all the above is indeed essential in the formation of students’ personalities and identities, then how much more significant it becomes to consistently link daily challenges with the understanding of sustainability goals.
 If students consciously understand that aesthetics has a moral value, they won’t be able to say that they enjoy, or create “art,” but they don’t care about wider issues, such as litter and decrepit public spaces, or inappropriate behaviors inside and outside school.
 Empowering students through the visual arts but within a spirit of sustainable development goals enables them to act, not merely as passive participants led by others, but as initiators of a new life they will build as future citizens.
 The walls and corridors of school buildings are the canvases that spark interest in works of art.
 Whether such works are created by the students themselves or other artists, they can serve as artistic references on the place children hold in society or on children’s rights, and thereby trigger artistic activism and dialogue with the wider society.